 This method is identical to the year-specific constant catch efficiency method except that, instead of using different constant catch efficiencies for each outmigration season, the long-term average catch efficiency across all seasons is used.
 This long-term average catch efficiency is represented as the slope of the trendline shown in Figure 3.
-Overall, the average catch efficiency for the Lummi screw trap is estimated to be 3.13% based on the past 7-year's data.
+Overall, the average catch efficiency for the Lummi screw trap is estimated to be 2.9% based on the past 7-year's data.

-The results of this method for 2005 suggest that the total production of zero-age Chinook smolts was 1,221,285 smolts.
-Of this number, 1,029,459 smolts are theoretically of hatchery-origin and 191,827 smolts are of wild-origin.
+The results of this method for 2006 suggest that the total production of zero-age Chinook smolts was 1,295,446 smolts.
+Of this number, 956,653 smolts are marked and 338,795 smolts are unmarked.
 As with the YCCE estimate, the number of hatchery smolts passing the trap site predicted by this method exceeds the known number of smolts released.
-The
+The ACCE method, however, had a smaller bias (12.6%) compared to the YCCE estimate (40.8%).
+By scaling the results to mach the known hatchery release of marked smolts, then the number of unmarked smolts passing the trap site is 300,789 smolts.
+Deducting the 5,164 unmarked hatchery-origin smolts released in 2006 gives a wild-origin estimate of 295,625 smolts.

-ACCE method, however, had a smaller bias (25.79%) compared to the YCCE estimate.
-By scaling the results to mach the known hatchery release, then the number of wild-origin smolts passing the trap site is once again 142,362 smolts.
-This number is identical to the adjusted YCCE estimate because scaling the results to match the known hatchery release makes the two methods mathematically identical.
+This number is almost identical to the adjusted YCCE estimate because scaling the results to match the known hatchery release makes the two methods mathematically identical (except for rounding differences).
 The overall pattern of outmigration prior to scaling the results to match the known size of the hatchery release is shown in Figure 5.

 Figure 5.
-Daily production estimates in 2004 for zero-age Chinook smolts calculated from daily catch per hour and using a constant catch efficiency of 3.13% (ACCE)
+Daily production estimates in 2006 for zero-age Chinook smolts calculated from daily catch per hour and using a constant catch efficiency of 2.9% (ACCE)